EmploymentOS for your Business

 A company social media policy typically includes the following elements:

-1. Purpose and scope
+Purpose and scope

-2. Responsibilities
+Responsibilities

-3. Code of conduct
+Code of conduct

-4. Personal use
+Personal use

-Clarify whether employees are allowed to use social media during work hours, what kind of personal content they can share online, and what topics or content are strictly forbidden from being posted in the policy.
+Clarify whether employees are allowed to use social media during work hours, what kind of personal content they can share online and what topics or content are strictly forbidden from being posted in the policy.

-5. Monitoring and enforcement
+Monitoring and enforcement

-Explain how the organisation will monitor employeesโ€™ social media activity, the number of warnings they will get and what consequences employees may face for violating the policy.
 This way, they gain full clarity and understanding over what is expected of them, and the resulting consequences should they fail to adhere to it.

-Once youโ€™ve finalised your social media policy, itโ€™s important to ensure that your employees read and acknowledge it โ€” especially those in your social media team.
+Once you’ve finalised your social media policy, it’s important to ensure that your employees read and acknowledge it, especially those in your social media team.

 You should also remember that the social media landscape changes often.
 Privacy rules and regulations are constantly updated and new ones are always introduced.
-Trends also come and go very quickly โ€” ensure that youโ€™ve put in place a regular cadence of updating your social media policy accordingly.
+Trends also come and go very quickly, so you want to put in place a regular cadence of updating your social media policy accordingly.

 Common social media policy examples